School of Education

 Waivers

 Under exceptional circumstances, and after conferring with their advisor, students may request a waiver to School of Education policy.
 Students obtain a waiver request from the department office or their advisors.
-Waiver requests require the advisor’s recommendation and approval of a committee of departmental faculty and signature of the department co-chairs.
+Waiver requests require the advisor’s recommendation and approval of a committee of departmental faculty and signature of the department chair.

 Student Teaching Block